 A diet high in phytonutrients and antioxidants is also linked to longer telomeres, so eat plenty of leafy greens, berries, cruciferous veggies, and other brightly colored produce, and drink lots of green tea.
 (For tips on brewing, see “Learn This Skill: How to Brew Green Tea“.)

-Body-Aging Habit No. 2: Giving In To A Serious Sweet Tooth
+Body-Aging Habit No. 2: Giving in to a Serious Sweet Tooth

 Big Offender: Sugar, whether sucrose (the refined, highly processed and crystalized version of plant sugars), glucose, dextrose, fructose, or other types of added sweeteners.
+(Also keep your eye out for these 61 different terms used for the sweet stuff.)

 How It Ages You: Excess sugar in your diet loiters in the blood and causes trouble by glomming on to protein molecules.
 This process, called glycation, causes cellular aging in several ways.